uwex-learning-tech/sbplus-v3/README.md

 ### Version Change Log

 #### Pending
+_none at the moment_

+#### 3.1.5 (01/23/2019)
+* Fixed an issue where author photo is not loaded from the server.
+* Author placeholder image has been removed to give more space for text when there is no author photo.
 * Added GET requests to Kaltura Analytics for play, impression, and reached 100% event
 * Fixed an error caused by missing `note` element in the XML
+* Fixed notes section not showing after returning (#90)
+* Updated presentation's directory name instead of presentation's title (#87)

 #### 3.1.4 (07/27/2018)
 * Fixed an issue where author photo is not loaded from the server.